-If you are struggling with the issue: My Wi-Fi is not working, read on to follow this guide.
+If you are struggling with Wi-Fi not working on Windows 10, don’t give up hope, read on to follow this guide.
 We will be showing you how to fix Wi-Fi connection issues in details.

 When you find your Wi-Fi is not working, the first thing to do is to check if Wi-Fi is turned on.

-1) On your keyboard, press Windows key + I key to open Settings window.
+1) On your keyboard, press the Windows logo key + I key to open the Settings window.
 Then click Network & Internet on the open window.

 2) Click Wi-Fi on the left pane.
 Then see if it’s On on the right pane. a) If it’s Off, switch it to be On.
 Then see if your Wi-Fi could work. b) If it’s On already, go on to try next method.